Dru-Mara/EvalNE/README.md

     python evalne ./examples/node2vec/conf_node2vec.ini
     ```

-**Note**: The input networks for EvalNE are required to be in edgelist form.
+**Note**: The input networks for EvalNE are required to be in edgelist format.

 ### As an API ###